opencast/opencast/docs/guides/admin/docs/modules/liveschedule.md

 The live media package is retracted from the Search index when the capture finishes or if it fails.

-If event metadata are updated, such as title, duration, the live media package in the Search index is updated accordingly.
+If event metadata, such as title or duration, are updated, the live media package in the Search index is updated accordingly.

 Pre-requisites
 --------------